Jcanman1/ENPRESOR-VISION-BOARD/README.md

 as `0` to avoid noise from very small readings.
 Adjust the constant in `callbacks.py` if different behavior is desired.

+If your machine numbers counters starting at zero instead of one, set the `COUNTER_INDEX_OFFSET` environment variable to `-1`.
+This shifts the OPC UA tag names so that `counter_1` reads `DefectCount0.Rate.Current` and prevents data from appearing under the wrong counter columns.

 ## Running with Gunicorn

 For production deployments you can run the Dash application using Gunicorn.